Do Foundational Audio Encoders Understand Music Structure?: Conclusion

 \section{Conclusion}

-Although many open-source foundational audio encoders (FAEs) exist, their capabilities in understanding music structure remain underexplored.
-In this study, we conducted a comparative evaluation of 11 types of FAEs, considering factors such as learning methods, training data, and model context length.
-Our experimental results demonstrate that self-supervised masked language models trained on music data achieve strong performance, and that a longer context length for FAEs yields better results.
-This finding aligns with the requirements of the music structure analysis task, which involves capturing long-term musical contexts.
-Our results contribute to future research on music structure analysis and FAEs.
-The strong FAEs identified in this work can serve as backbones for metrics such as Fr{\'e}chet Audio Distance (FAD) to evaluate long-form music generation models.
+This study addressed the underexplored capabilities of foundational audio encoders (FAEs) for music structure analysis (MSA).
+Through a comparative evaluation of 11 FAEs, we investigated key factors such as learning method, training data, and context length.
+Our experimental results demonstrate that self-supervised masked language models trained on music data with a long context length achieve the strongest performance, a finding consistent with MSA's inherent need to capture long-term musical context.
+Our findings provide clear guidance for future research on MSA and FAEs, suggesting that the strong FAEs identified in this study can also serve as improved backbones for metrics such as FAD to evaluate long-form music generation.

 {

 }